Edge vectors on plabic networks in the disk and amalgamation of totally non-negative Grassmannians: Introduction

+In particular, the image of the boundary measurement map coincides with $\S$ if the vector space is $\R^n$.

+We remark that in \cite{A3}, it is proven that the geometric signature fulfills a variant of Kasteleyn theorem in \cite{Sp} in the case of reduced bipartite graphs.
+In such case the minors of the boundary measurement matrix are the partition functions of weighted dimer configurations up to a multiplicative constant.
+On the contrary, here we show that there is no such relation between the boundary measurement map and dimer partition functions when the plabic graph is not bipartite.
+Therefore the statistical mechanical interpretation of the boundary measurement map remains an open problem in such case.

+In the continuation to this paper \cite{AG7}, we provide a combinatorial representation of geometric signatures: the total signature on each face depends just on the number of white vertices bounding it.
+We show that there is a unique geometric signature on each graph up to gauge equivalence, and that this is the unique signature inducing Postnikovs boundary measurement map.
+Moreover, no other signature is compatible with total non-negativity for arbitrary positive weights.
 In \cite{AG5, AG6} we apply the present construction to detect the position of real regular divisors associated to multi--line real regular KP--II solitons on the ovals of rational degenerations of non--singular $\mathtt M$--curves dual to plabic graphs.

-In that case it is useful an alternative representation of the linear relations in the form of vertex signatures since the position of the divisor depends on the latter.
+In \cite{AGPR} an alternative construction of vector--relation configurations has been proposed on undirected reduced bipartite graphs representing positroid varieties in $Gr(k,n)$ with the purpose of connecting the pentagram map \cite{Schw} and $q$--nets \cite{BS,DS}.

+Natural open problems are connected to the generalization of the present construction on Riemann surfaces with boundaries, the investigation of the notion of boundary measurement map in such setting and its connections to field theoretical models and integrable systems.
+There are several results in this direction so far and relevant applications.

+In particular, in \cite{GSV1} it is proven that the boundary measurement map possesses a natural Poisson-Lie structure, compatible with the natural cluster algebra structure on such Grassmannians.
+An interesting open question is how to use such Poisson--Lie structure in association with our geometric approach.

+In \cite{GSV2} and \cite{Mach}, the authors respectively extend the boundary measurement map to the case perfectly oriented planar networks in the annulus and to perfectly oriented bicolored graphs on Riemann surfaces with boundaries.
+Moreover in \cite{Mach} explicit expressions for the bondary measurements are provided using a generalization of Talaska formula \cite{Tal3}.
+The main difference with the case of the disk is that the boundary measurement map defined in \cite{GSV, Mach} depends on the chosen perfect orientation on the graph in an untrival way.
+So a natural open question is whether it is possible to provide a natural geometric classification of all possible boundary measurement maps.